-Public debates about Indonesia’s extractive sector have centred around the environmental impacts of mining, cost recovery in oil and gas production-sharing contracts (PSCs), crude oil trading, subnational transfers and social expenditures.
+Public debates about Indonesia’s extractive sector have centered around the environmental impacts of mining, cost recovery in oil and gas production-sharing contracts (PSCs), crude oil trading, subnational transfers and social expenditures.
 There have also been issues around overlapping licenses, as well as gaps in tax administration and systems for corporate registration which have led to losses of potential revenues.

 Given Indonesia’s highly decentralised governance systems, EITI implementation is helping to improve coordination between various government agencies, enabling better and more disaggregated disclosures on areas such as on licensing, social expenditures and subnational transfers.
 It is also serving as a platform for dialogue between industry, government and civil society.